google/trillian/README.md

  - `GetLatestSignedLogRoot` returns information about the current root of the Merkle tree for the log, including the tree size, hash value, timestamp and signature.
- - `GetLeavesByHash` and `GetLeavesByIndex` return leaf information for particular leaves, specified either by their hash value or index in the log.
+ - `GetLeavesByHash`, `GetLeavesByIndex` and `GetLeavesByRange` return leaf information for particular leaves, specified either by their hash value or index in the log.
  - `QueueLeaves` requests inclusion of specified items into the log.
  - `GetInclusionProof`, `GetInclusionProofByHash` and `GetConsistencyProof` return inclusion and consistency proof data.